 Airports – Layout, planning & design.

 The following changes will be implemented from ESE 2019

 - Two tier examination patterns will be changed to 3 tier system which includes Preliminary/Stage-I (Objective Type Papers), Mains/Stage-II (Conventional Type Papers) and Personality Test which will make the screening process of the huge number of candidates easier.

 - Only those candidates qualifying the Preliminary/Stage-I will be permitted to appear for Mains/Stage-II

-- Syllabus of ESE 2019 will include General Studies and Engineering Aptitude Paper which was only General ability paper before.
-History, Geography and Life Science has been removed from ESE 2019 syllabus.
+- IES syllabus 2019 will include General Studies and Engineering Aptitude Paper which was only General ability paper before.
+History, Geography and Life Science has been removed from the ESE 2019 syllabus.

 - English is completely removed.

 - Weightage of conventional papers has been increased by 100 marks.

 - Weightage of objective papers has been reduced by 100 marks.

 - From 2019 the ESE paper will be of 1100 marks (written-objective+conventional) and 200 marks (personality test) which will make the total; of 1300 marks which were 1200 marks earlier.